zerosandones/redis-command-runner/README.md

 ![command](images/command.png)

 Sends a command to the Redis server and displays the server's output.
-A propmet ius displayed to enter the command, the whole command is entered into the prompt.
-Text for a command parameter that includes spaces needs to be enclosed in single or double quotes.
+A prompt is displayed to enter the command, the whole command is entered into the prompt.
+Text for a command parameter that includes spaces needs to be enclosed in single or double quotes. the command input field also displays the last 10 quique commands sent to a redis server.

 ![command prompt](images/command-prompt.png)